trackingplan/trackingplan.js/README.md

 - localStore is employed to save the sampling rate mentioned above with the following keys:
    - `_trackingplan_sample_rate_ts`: Timestamp of the last time the sampling rate was downloaded
    - `_trackingplan_sample_rate`: Sampling rate value
-   - `isSampledUser`: Whether sampling is done at user or at event hit level
+   - `isSampledUser`: Whether data is being collected for this user

 ### Advanced options